NanoCommons/user-handbook/docs/FAIRification/ten-simple-actions.md

  research output about a particular (type of) nanomaterial.
 This is more interesting for risk assessment than finding all articles by some researcher, which undoubtedly misses much relevant literature.
-That is, we are just starting to realize how we want to find research output.
+That is, we are just starting to realize how we want to find research output (Ammar et al., 2020).

 Therefore, when you get a DOI for research output, use nanomaterial identifiers clearly in the research output or even as keywords.
-The latter was recently done by a NanoSolveIT partner6.
-Identifiers that can be used include the identifiers for the JRC representative industrial nanomaterials7 and the European Registry of Materials identifier8.
-The InChI for nanomaterials (NInChI) is still under development and may not yet be persistent9.
+The latter was recently done by a NanoSolveIT partner (Knigge et al., 2023).
+Identifiers that can be used include the identifiers for the JRC representative industrial nanomaterials (Totaro et al., 2016) and the European Registry of Materials identifier (van Rijn et al., 2022).
+The InChI for nanomaterials (NInChI) is still under development and may not yet be persistent (Lynch et al., 2020).

 The Research Output management, FAIRness & sharing working group (formerly, WGF and WG4) has activities to propagate metadata of research output about nanomaterials.